gilliannieh/projection/README.md

 # Description

 # Setup
 Create a .env.local file with your OpenAI API key assigned to REACT_APP_API_KEY.

-# Install
-Run npm install react-markdown for the response formatting
+Run npm install react-markdown to install the react-markdown package for response formatting.